|

 }

 The finish function is used to indicate that the measurement has finished.
-From this point all the filestreams can be closed and stopped to monitor the incoming data.
+From this point all the filestreams can be closed and stopped to

 public override void MeasurementFinish(IRawFilename rawFile)